Judechuks/PRACTICE/Self Practice/React/freecodecamp-3in1/Gavinlon/README.md

 # EMPLOYEE TEAM ALLOCATION
-A web app the manager/project manager can allocate each members into their respective teams.
+A web app for managers/project managers to allocate each members into their respective teams.

 ## LINK
 **[Team Allocation](https://8kyd87.csb.app/)**